Matthew-Neba/Matthew-Neba/README.md

 # 💫 About Me:

 I like software.
-From web development to Artificial Intelligence and Statistical Analysis.
+From Web Development to Artificial Intelligence and Statistical Analysis.
 ## 🚀 What I'm Up To

 -   📷 Building a comment analysis website for YouTubers to see just how hard their haters are really hating [youtubeNLP](https://github.com/matthew-neba/youtubeNLP),